About this item

 A group of Canadian academics criticized her in their study for “her rather dubious way of caring for the sick, her questionable political contacts . . . and her overly dogmatic views regarding abortion, contraception, and divorce.”

 Now comes Bill Donohue, the indefatigable President of the Catholic League, who is fighting back.In this carefully researched book, Donohue pulls the curtain back on Mother Teresa's critics, showing that virtually all of them shared an abiding disdain for Catholicism.

 Her critics were militant atheists, Donohue explains, and strongly embraced socialism, viewing Mother Teresa's work as a deterrent to government-controlled programs.

-In these pages, Donahue responds point-by-point to all of her critics claims, and proves that their attacks on her are motivated almost entirely by her conviction that life begins in the womb.
+In these pages, Donahue responds point-by-point to all of these malignant claims, and proves that such attacks on Mother Teresa are motivated almost entirely by her conviction that life begins in the womb.